top of page

 Achievements

-In 2016, Logan arts participated in the Arts&Economic Prosperity 5 study – a project by Americans for the Arts.
+In 2016, Logan Arts participated in the Arts&Economic Prosperity 5 study – a project by Americans for the Arts.
 Study results HERE.

 In 2012 participants banded together to raise awareness of the Recreation, Arts, Parks and Zoos Tax, speaking up for both the arts and recreational benefits to our community and helping achieve a 86% reauthorization in the public vote in our very conservative community – the highest approval of any community in the state that year.